 Lynde and Harry Bradley Foundation

-For a full list of groups the foundation has funded please go to our Bradley Foundationcontributions page.
+For a full list of groups the foundation has funded, please see Contributions of the Bradley Foundation.

 According to the Milwaukee Journal Sentinel, "from 2001 to 2009, it [Bradley] doled out nearly as much money as the seven Koch and Scaife foundations combined."

 - 1 History

 - 3 Contributions of the Bradley Foundation

 - 3.1 Ties to DonorsTrust, a Koch Conduit